 - a.
 A survey (including botanical names) of all existing trees to be retained (including the Tree Protection Zones of the Trees) and of those to be removed.
 The intended status of the trees shown on the landscape plan must be consistent with that depicted on the development layout plan; - b.
-Details of the surface finish of all pathways, paved areas and accessways: - c.
-A planting schedule of all proposed trees, shrubs and ground covers including botanical names, common names, pot sizes, sizes at maturity and the quantities of each plant;
+Details of the surface finish of all pathways, paved areas and accessways; - A planting schedule of all proposed trees, shrubs and ground covers including botanical names, common names, pot sizes, sizes at maturity and the quantities of each plant;

-- d.
-Incorporation of any relevant acoustic screening measures into the landscaping plan; - e.
+- Incorporation of any relevant acoustic screening measures into the landscaping plan; - e.
 Unless otherwise agreed to by the Responsible Authority, planting of a continuous row of evergreen screen planting, other than in the location of structures to be built on the southern title boundary.
-The evergreen screening vegetation must be capable of reaching a height of four (4) to six (6) metres at maturity, able to be maintained at this height and planted at two (2) metres high at time of planting and be of a species with a shallow root system suitable for planting over an easement; and - f.
+The evergreen screening vegetation must be capable of reaching a height of four (4) to six (6) metres at maturity, able to be maintained at this height and planted at two (2) metres high at time of planting over an easement; and - f.
 Planting required by any other condition of this permit.